Command Line Interface

 command:

-$ npm install --location=global @yepcode/cli
+$ npm install -g @yepcode/cli

 If a new version is available, you will be notified to update the CLI.